 Next Grand Canyon History Symposium - 2019

-Preparations for the 4th Grand Canyon History Symposium are underway.
-This event will be linked to the centennial of the National Park Service in 2016.
-This symposium will be followed by another Grand Canyon History Symposium during the Grand Canyon National Park centennial in 2019.
+Preparations for the 5th Grand Canyon History Symposium are underway.
+This event will be an official Grand Canyon National Park centennial event.